yuxshao/learn-gamedev/Introduction to Game Development.md

 Which remembers if the room was persistent before the pause room, and sets it back to the previous setting upon unpause.

-NOTE: The slight problem with this is that room_goto(...) changes the room only at the end of all the steps, so resetting the room persistence must be done a step later, when we're actually back in the room.
-To do this, we give cPause an extra flag, resetPersistent, and initialize it to false in the Create event, to keep track of whether or not the room's persistent flag needs to be reset or not.
+The slight problem with this is that room_goto(...) changes the room only at the end of all the steps, so resetting the room persistence must be done a step later, when we¿re actually back in the room.
+To do this, we give cPause an extra flag, resetPersistent, and initialize it to false in the Create event, to keep track of whether or not the room¿s persistent flag needs to be reset or not.

     switch (room) {
     case rIntro: case rInfo: case rGameOver: